KyroDB/Vritti/docs/ARCHITECTURE.md

-# EpisodicMemory Architecture
+# Vritti Architecture

-Complete system architecture documentation for the EpisodicMemory platform.
+Complete system architecture documentation for the Vritti platform.

 ---